nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 0000001    1111110

 ```
-In the above section I thinking that Turtwig is less than Pikachu because, the letters in Pikachu's name: `Pikach` have a unicode value less than the letters in Turtwig's name: `Turtwi`.
-So, to me Pikachu recieves a value indicator of `"1"`.
+In the above section, I think that Turtwig is less than Pikachu because the letters in Pikachu's name: `Pikach` have a Unicode value *greater than* the letters in Turtwig's name: `Turtwi`.
+So, to me, Pikachu receives a value indicator of `"1"`.
 Meaning Turtwig has less positive values. <br>

 ...Ok!...<br>

-The code compares the *whole* string of combined data, including the parethises, comma, equals symbols etc.: <br>
+The code compares the *whole* string of combined data, including the parentheses, comma, equals symbols, etc.: <br>

 ```
 Pikachu (  Electric  , 🟨 = Bright Yellow)